Science Inc. is getting into the music business with incubator Heavy Sound Labs – TechCrunch

 Jason Geter, who previously co-founded Grand Hustle Records, told me that he’s looking to “redefine what a record label is today” with his new startup Heavy Sound Labs.

-Geter said he sees Heavy Sound — which is part of startup studio Science Inc. — as an extension of the work he’s been doing for decades: Before co-founding Grand Hustle with T.I., Geter signed on as the rapper’s manager back when T.I. was only 18.
-He said he also signed Travis Scott when Scott only had 500 views on YouTube.
+Geter said he sees Heavy Sound — which is part of startup studio Science Inc. — as an extension of the work he’s been doing for decades: He signed on as T.I.’s manager, back when the rapper was only 18, he also said he signed Travis Scott when Scott only had 500 views on YouTube.

-“For me, I want to continue doing what I’ve always done, which is prepare [artists] to go to major labels,” Geter said.
+“For me, I want to continue doing what I’ve always done, which is prepare [artists] to go to major labels,” he said.

-Of course, the music business has changed dramatically since Grand Hustle was founded in 2003, a change that’s only accelerating as the coronavirus pandemic has brought in-person concerts and tours to a halt.
+Of course, the music business has changed dramatically since Geter and T.I. founded Grand Hustle in 2003, a change that’s only accelerating as the coronavirus pandemic has brought in-person concerts and tours to a halt.

 For one thing, Geter argued, “Traditional labels, they’re pretty much not in the development business anymore” — in other words, they’re not interested in finding young, undiscovered artists and nurturing their careers.
 At the same time, he suggested that musical subcultures (like the Atlanta hip-hop scene that he calls home) are no longer tied to specific cities.